 - 13. For purposes of this HKSRS, the following terms have the meanings attributed below: - (a) Agreed-upon procedures Procedures that have been agreed to by the practitioner and the engaging party (and if relevant, other parties).
 (Ref: Para.
 A10) - (b) Agreed-upon procedures engagement An engagement in which a practitioner is engaged to carry out procedures to which the practitioner and the engaging party (and if relevant, other parties) have agreed and to communicate the procedures performed and the related findings in an agreed-upon procedures report.
 (Ref: Para.
-A10) - (c) Engagement partner The partner or other person in the firm who is responsible for the engagement and its performance, and for the agreed-upon procedures report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal or regulatory body. - (d) Engaging party The party(ies) that engage(s) the practitioner to perform the agreed-upon procedures engagement.
+A10) - (c) Engagement partner The partner or other individual, appointed by the firm, who is responsible for the engagement and its performance, and for the agreed-upon procedures report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal or regulatory body. - (d) Engaging party The party(ies) that engage(s) the practitioner to perform the agreed-upon procedures engagement.
 (Ref: Para.
-A11) - (e) Engagement team All partners and staff performing the agreed-upon procedures engagement, and any individuals engaged by the firm or a network firm who perform procedures on the engagement.
-This excludes a practitioner's external expert engaged by the firm or a network firm. - (f) Findings Findings are the factual results of agreed-upon procedures performed.
+A11) - (e) Engagement team All partners and staff performing the agreed-upon procedures engagement, and any other individuals who perform procedures on the engagement, excluding a practitioner's external expert. - (f) Findings Findings are the factual results of agreed-upon procedures performed.
 Findings are capable of being objectively verified.
 References to findings in this HKSRS exclude opinions or conclusions in any form as well as any recommendations that the practitioner may make.
 (Ref: Para.
 A12-A13) - (g) Intended users The individual(s) or organization(s), or group(s) that the practitioner expects will use the agreed-upon procedures report.
 In some cases, there may be intended users other than those to whom the agreed-upon procedures report is addressed.
 (Ref: Para.
 A10) - (h) Practitioner The individual(s) conducting the engagement (usually the engagement partner or other members of the engagement team, or, as applicable, the firm).
 Where this HKSRS expressly intends that a requirement or responsibility be fulfilled by the engagement partner, the term "engagement partner" rather than "practitioner" is used.

 - (i) Practitioner's expert An individual or organization possessing expertise in a field other than assurance and related services, whose work in that field is used to assist the practitioner in fulfilling the practitioner's responsibilities for the agreed-upon procedures engagement.
-A practitioner's expert may be either a practitioner's internal expert (who is a partner or staff, including temporary staff, of the practitioner's firm or a network firm) or a practitioner's external expert. - (j) Professional judgment The application of relevant training, knowledge and experience, within the context provided by this HKSRS and relevant ethical requirements, in making informed decisions about the courses of action that are appropriate in the circumstances of the agreed-upon procedures engagement. - (k) Relevant ethical requirements Ethical requirements the engagement team is subject to when undertaking agreed-upon procedures engagements.
-These requirements ordinarily comprise the Code of Ethics for Professional Accountants issued by the HKICPA (the Code). - (I) Responsible party The party(ies) responsible for the subject matter on which the agreed-upon procedures are performed.
+A practitioner's expert may be either a practitioner's internal expert (who is a partner or staff, including temporary staff, of the practitioner's firm or a network firm) or a practitioner's external expert. - (j) Professional judgment The application of relevant training, knowledge and experience, within the context provided by this HKSRS and relevant ethical requirements, in making informed decisions about the courses of action that are appropriate in the circumstances of the agreed-upon procedures engagement. - (k) Relevant ethical requirements Principles of professional ethics and ethical requirements that are applicable to the engagement team when undertaking agreed-upon procedures engagements.
+Relevant ethical requirements ordinarily comprise the provisions of the Code of Ethics for Professional Accountants issued by the HKICPA (the Code). - (I) Responsible party The party(ies) responsible for the subject matter on which the agreedupon procedures are performed.